czimm79/CoyLearnsPackageDev.jl/README.md

 > How do I properly run the tests from the command line before pushing/committing?

+Go into `Pkg` mode using `]` in the repl, then simply run `test`.

 > What is a `git stash`?

+It looks like its a way to save your work and restore the repo to the latest clean commit.
+This allows you to switch branches.
+I probably won't get to into this quite yet.

 > How do I incorporate `Revise.jl`?
 Is it included in VSCode?